All About Acupuncture: FAQ

-The reason acupuncture works for all of these conditions is that just like Western medicine, Chinese medicine is a system, based on a complete theory of how the body, mind and spirit work.
-Chinese Medicine had an integrated theory of disease that included both external pathogens and internal imbalances 2,500 years before the West did.
-It recognized, as Western medicine is just beginning to discover, that our emotions and lifestyle can profoundly influence our health and well-being.
+Acupuncture and Chinese Medicine works for everything (to varying degrees).
+It recognized, 2,500 years before the West did, that our emotions and lifestyle can profoundly influence our health and well-being.
+Chinese medicine is a complete system, based on an understanding of how the body, mind and spirit work.
+It had an integrated theory of disease that included both external pathogens and internal imbalances 2,500 years before the West did.
 Physical symptoms are often intimately related to how you are dealing with life emotionally.
 For more detailed information, see "How is 5 Element acupuncture different?" below.

 How does it work?

 Acupuncture treats your body, mind and spirit as a whole.
 In Chinese medicine, wherever pain or illness shows up, it is about unbalance.
 Acupuncture addresses the life energy that flows through the body, called ch’i (pronounced "chee").
 Ch'i is carried throught the body in meridians, which act like roads.
 When this energy flows smoothly, you live in ease.
 When it is blocked, the result is pain or illness on a physical, emotional or spiritual level.
 I help you repair yourself by unblocking and redirecting the energy flow to achieve maximum wellness.

 From a Western biomedical standpoint, there are various theories for why it works.
 One thought is that acupuncture releases endorphins, which it does, but that isn't the whole explanation.
 A recent fMRI study found electrical microchannels that criss-cross and connect the whole body; the researcher suggested that by changing the flow of electrical energy, acupuncture affects the electro-chemical responses of the body.